-The attribute value sets $A \in \mathcal{A}$ tend to have the same cardinality in prior work \cite{kottur-etal-2017-natural,chaabouni-etal-2020-compositionality,ueda2023on}.
-So, as a conceptual framework, this setting has commonly been compared to communicating about objects with various properties e.g., a red square or blue triangle.

-\revision{We claim that Attr-Val games also represent a rich analogy for inflectional morphology. }The meaning of an inflected root in natural language consists of the root as well as additional attributes like tense and person for verbs, or number and gender for nouns.
+The attribute value sets $A \in \mathcal{A}$ tend to have the same cardinality in prior work \cite{kottur-etal-2017-natural,chaabouni-etal-2020-compositionality,ueda2023on}\revision{, often motivating analogies to communicating properties of objects with few possible values, e.g.,} a red square or blue triangle. \revision{We claim that Attr-Val games also represent a rich analogy for inflectional morphology. }The meaning of an inflected root in natural language consists of the root as well as additional attributes like tense and person for verbs, or number and gender for nouns.
 Like Attr-Val, these attributes take on a finite set of values.
-While the number of possible roots is unbounded in natural language, Attr-Val can simulate this by having one attribute set (representing roots) be much larger than others.
+While the number of possible roots is unbounded in natural language, Attr-Val can simulate this through one attribute set (representing roots) being much larger than others.
 This paradigm provides a key advantage: natural languages solve an analogous and similarly challenging problem to this, enabling direct comparison with learned communication schemes.

-We consider two configurations for $\mathcal{A}$, both with three attribute sets: a \textbf{default} setting with 16 possible values per attribute (comparable to prior work), and a novel \textbf{inflection} setting with attribute set cardinalities of 42, 2, and 3, respectively symbolizing roots, tenses, and person.\footnote{\revision{Note that we also conducted preliminary experiments controlling for total number of combinations (683 $\times$ 2 $\times$ 3), but models universally failed to converge, leading us to conclude that symbolic complexity \cite{zhang-2025-combinatorial} is a more meaningful and necessary quantity to control for.
-We further discuss this issue and justify our choices of values in Appendix~\ref{apx:inflection note}.}} Both settings have a comparable total number of attribute values (48 and 47).
-To necessitate double articulation, i.e., the composition of meaningful symbols from meaningless characters to represent attributes, we enforce a consistent character vocabulary size $|C|=8$ and message length $m=9$, smaller than the cardinality of most attribute sets.
-Importantly, one attribute in the inflection setting has a cardinality much greater than $|C|$ while others have fewer possible values than the vocabulary size, possibly incentivizing learning of more morphologically diverse communication schemes than the default setting.
+\revision{We consider 4 configurations for $\mathcal{A}$: a \textbf{default} setting resembling prior work with 3 attributes of 16 values each $(16 \times 16 \times 16)$, and 3 novel \textbf{inflection} settings with nonuniform attribute value sets $(42 \times 2 \times 3)$, $(42 \times 2 \times 2 \times 2)$, and $(42 \times 6)$.
+In inflection settings, the largest attribute set symbolizes roots, while others symbolize grammatical properties like tense and person.} \remove{Both }Settings have a comparable total number of attribute values \revision{(47-48)}.\footnote{\revision{We also ran experiments controlling for total number of combinations, but models failed to converge (see Appendix~\ref{apx:inflection note}).}} To necessitate double articulation, i.e., \revision{composing meaningless characters into meaningful symbols} to represent attributes, we enforce a consistent character vocabulary size $|C|=8$ and message length $m=9$, smaller than the size of most attribute sets. \revision{Importantly, one attribute in the inflection settings has many more possible values than $|C|$ while others have fewer, possibly incentivizing more morphologically diverse communication schemes.}